Eroica/crossing/README.md

     >>> import crossing

-There is some example data prepared in the `res/` directory:
+There is some example data prepared in the `opt/` directory:

-    res/
+    opt
     ├── de.txt
+    ├── de_dummy.txt
     ├── de_vectors.txt
     ├── dict.txt
+    ├── dict_dummy.txt
     ├── en.txt
+    ├── en_dummy.txt
     └── en_vectors.txt

 Of these files, `de_vectors.txt`, `en_vectors.txt` and `dict.txt` are of